 Trail Committee member Dale Knotek, an avid cross country skier, said he wants to see trails all around the city, especially for skiing.
 Knotek thinks that the Castle Park, Aunt Pauly's Slough and UMC Natural History areas would be great places since the loss of the Mount St. Benedict ski trails, due to the construction of a new residence for the sisters.
 Knotek would also like to see someone who could help with signage for any trails that might be constructed.
 Kelly thought these were great ideas and suggested that Knotek start a cross country skiing association for Crookston.
 "There are a lot of people here that would love to join," Kelly said.

-Page 2 of 2 - Kelly has asked for the group's help in coming up with something solid, as well as assistance in grant funding requests.
+Kelly has asked for the group's help in coming up with something solid, as well as assistance in grant funding requests.
 The Trail Committee will reconvene the first week of October to see what they have come up with.

 Managing Editor Mike Christopherson contributed to this story.